 4-3A-3: EXISTING USES:

-“Any person who heretofore has kept livestock within the city limits shall have the right to continue to do so; provided, however, that should any such landowner or city resident fail to exercise his rights to keep such animals for a period of sixty (60) days or more, such grandfathered right shall be deemed forfeited and future harboring of livestock shall require the permit as set forth herein.”
+“Any person who heretofore has kept livestock within the city limits shall have the right to continue to do so; provided, however, that should any such landowner or city resident fail to exercise his rights to keep such animals for a period of six (6) months or more, such existing use shall be deemed forfeited and future harboring of livestock shall require the permit as set forth herein.”

 Kelly stated he had racing pigeons on his property prior to the ordinance.
 He stated he falls under this.
 He has had the pigeons since last September, and the moratorium was in effect so he could not get a Livestock Permit.